Maintaining High Professional Standards (MHPS) Law

 MHPS LawDoctors Defence Service advises doctors going through the Maintaining High Professional Standards (MHPS) in the Modern NHS disciplinary and investigatory processes, and challenges to the process.

-Some Processes of Investigation Can Fall Outside of MHPS Process:
+Examples of Some Processes of Investigation Can Fall Outside of MHPS Process:

 See by way of example: Jain v Manchester University NHS Foundation Trust [2018] EWHC 3016 (QB)